Daniel Brodhead: Early life

-Brodhead was born in Marbletown, New York, the son of Daniel Brodhead II and Hester (Wyngart) Brodhead.
+Brodhead was born in Marbletown, Province of New York, the son of Daniel Brodhead II and Hester (Wyngart) Brodhead.
 Brodhead's father moved his family to what is now East Stroudsburg, Pennsylvania, in 1737.
 Life in the frontier settlement was difficult, as Native American bands, mostly Lenape and Susquehannock, resisted settlers' encroachment.
 The Brodhead homestead was attacked by natives numerous times during Daniel's youth.
 When his father died in 1755, Brodhead was left with 150 acres from the estate.

+In December 1755, the plantation was attacked and a barn and barracks burned, but Brodhead and his family succeeded in fighting off the attackers.
+Daniel Brodhead and his four brothers, Charles, Garret, John and Luke, along with his 12-year-old sister, Ann, fired at the attackers through windows of the Dansbury Manor.
+On 25 December, James Hamilton wrote to Governor Morris: "Broadhead's was stoutly defended by his sons and others, till the Indians thought fit to retire without being able to take it, or set it on fire, tho' they frequently attempted it.
+It is thought several of them were killed in the attacks."

-He sold his land share to brother Garret.
+He eventually sold his land share to brother Garret.
 This became the residence of the Flory family for many years at 81 North Courtland Street, the oldest home in East Stroudsburg.
 The home is now privately owned and renovated by Joel Smith.

 Marriage and family

 Brodhead married Elizabeth Dupui of Northampton County in April 1756.
 To this union was born one child, Ann Garton Brodhead.
 Upon the death of his first wife Elizabeth, he was married to Rebecca Mifflin the widow of Samuel Mifflin.
 Samuel's brother Thomas Mifflin was the first Governor of Pennsylvania.
 To this union was born two sons, Charles Brodhead and Richard Brodhead.